ms/buildtogether.tech/src/research.md

-Another factor that affects quality is how comprehensible the software is: in particular, how easy or difficult it is to set it up.  [% b Xu2015 %] looked at how often various <span i="configuration!parameters">configuration parameters</span> are actually used, and how correctly; they report that:
+Another factor that affects quality is how comprehensible the software is: in particular, how easy or difficult it is to set it up.  [% b Xu2015 %] looked at how often various [% i "configuration!parameters" %]configuration parameters[% /i %] are actually used, and how correctly; they report that:

 -   Only a small percentage (6.1%-16.7%) of configuration parameters are set by the majority of users; a significant percentage (up to 54.1%) of parameters